Accessibility information

 - Gullfoss waterfall lower platform: gravel path to the waterfall; rocky steps to the viewing platform

-- Gullfoss waterfall: Long stairs (60 steps) with ramps to connect the upper and lower platforms.
+- Gullfoss waterfall: Long stairs (60+ steps) with handrail to connect the upper and lower platforms

 Sitting accommodation